What is Lent?

 ASH WEDNESDAY SERVICE:

 Ash Wednesday marks the beginning of Lent, when we prepare our hearts for Easter.
-On Wednesday, February 22, we will hold an Ash Wednesday service at 6:00 pm in the Sanctuary.
-We will share in music, prayers, confessions, a meditation by Pastor Jay Brown and the imposition of ashes.
-Please pick up a printed program guide as you enter the Sanctuary.
+On Wednesday, February 18, we will hold an Ash Wednesday service at 6:00 pm in the Sanctuary.
+The service will include music, prayer, confession, and the imposition of ashes.

 LENTEN DEVOTIONALS: